-The first month that a reported change is effective is the month following the month the change is reported.
-The only exception to this is when the Department had the information prior to the month it is reported and failed to act on the information in a timely manner.
+The first month that a reported change may be effective is the month following the month the change is reported.
+The only time a reported change is effective the month the change is reported, is when the Department had knowledge of the change prior to the month it is reported and failed to act on the information in a timely manner.

-- 1. Increase In Benefits - a.
+1. Increase In Benefits

+a.
 Addition of an AG Member or a Decrease in Income of \$50 or More b.
 All Other Changes